Software Security: Why Trust Matters

-In this episode of ReversingGlass, Matt explains how trust is foundational to software supply chain security.
+In this episode of ReversingGlass, Matt explains how trust is foundational to software security.
 Software producers and consumers alike need to continually question whether or not the software they are making or buying is trustworthy.

 Keep learning